hphelion/documentation/commercial/GA1/commercial.undercloud-admin-settings.md

 # Undercloud Horizon Dashboard: Settings Tab

-The Settings option allows you to do the following:
+The options on the Settings tab allow changes to the following:

 * [User Settings](#user-settings)
 * [Change Password](#change-password)